rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 You must write code to learn to program, and then analyse the code, tear it apart and rewrite it.
 Get your hands dirty.

+There is no better way to learn than by solving your own problems.
+Have a problem with iTunes mangling your playlists?
+Write some code that creates playlists the way you want them.
+It's time to change passwords for the hundred or so sites you use?
+Write a little program to generate strong memorable passwords that you will use, with configurable lengths and characters used.
+Solving your own personal problems makes your learning more interesting, you get closer to real-world programming and you get pushed into areas you might not have been before.

 Communication
 -------------